Intrauterine Insemination (IUI)

 Artificial insemination can be performed with donor sperm if there is no male partner available or if the male partner does not produce viable sperm.
 It can also be performed with sperm that are collected from the male partner and are properly prepared.
 Conditions for which this may be a treatment option include retrograde ejaculation, mild or moderately low sperm count, and unexplained infertility.
 Artificial insemination may also be combined with the use of infertility drugs to increase the chances of conception.

 Traditional methods of artificial insemination involved the placement of sperm into the vagina, near the cervix.
 This can be effective, but less so than intrauterine insemination (IUI), in which sperm is placed directly into the uterine cavity.
-By bypassing the cervix, we are able to overcome such problems as hostile cervical mucus and low sperm motility.
+By bypassing the cervix, our fertility specialists are able to overcome such problems as hostile cervical mucus and low sperm motility.

-Please contact our south Florida practice for more information about artificial or intrauterine insemination (IUI) and infertility drugs.
-These simple treatments can help many patients overcome their fertility problems.
+Please contact us to request an appointment at one of our south Florida fertility clinics.
+Our infertility doctors can provide more information about artificial or intrauterine insemination (IUI) and infertility drugs.
+These simple treatments can help many patients overcome their fertility problems; you can trust our experts to find the right solution to grow your family.